Image of someone signing a disability insurance form

 Approval Time Frames and Requirements

-It is typically a shorter approval process for workers’ compensation benefits over SSD.
+Workers’ compensation typically has a shorter approval process than SSD.
 Workers’ compensation benefits are provided by your employer’s insurance carrier and are designed to cover any work-related injuries or illnesses.
-If you can demonstrate that your injury or illness put you out of work for 14 days or more, you can begin receiving benefits from the first day of incapacity.

 SSD benefits are administered by the federal government and require a more rigorous review process.
 In order to be approved for SSD benefits, you must demonstrate that you have a qualifying disability that will last at least 12 months or result in death.
 You must also show that you cannot perform substantial gainful activity.
 This process can take several months or even years.

-Get Help from a Workers’ Compensation Attorney
+Get Help From a Workers’ Compensation Attorney

 Navigating the complex system of workers’ compensation can feel overwhelming, especially if you are dealing with a workplace injury or illness.
 Our workers’ comp attorneys at Joye Law Firm can provide invaluable assistance and guidance throughout the process, ensuring that you receive the maximum benefits available to you.

 Our lawyers are experienced in handling workers’ compensation cases and can help you navigate your benefits to ensure you receive what you’re entitled to.
-We can ensure you don’t lose out on your SSD coverages due to filing a workers’ compensation claim so you can focus on recovery from your injuries.
+We can ensure you don’t lose out on your SSD coverages due to filing a workers’ compensation claim, so you can focus on recovery from your injuries.

-Contact us so we can help you obtain the benefits you are entitled to, and provide you with the peace of mind that comes with having an experienced legal team on your side.
+Contact us so we can help you obtain the benefits you are entitled to and provide you with the peace of mind that comes with having an experienced legal team on your side.

 About the Author